SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/01-Associative-Arrays.md

 }
 ```

-Removing entires is done by the keyword `delete`.
-First declare an empty object and assign a key to.
+Removing entires is done using the keyword `delete`.
+To test that , we will declare an empty object and assign a key to it.

-Next delete the key.
-The output will be an empty object as you can see from the example.
+Next, we will delete the key.
+The output is an empty object as you can see from the example.

 ```js live
 let assocArr = {};